linuxdeepin/deepin-manual/manual-assets/personal/deepin-image-viewer/en_US/index.md

    ![notes](icon/notes.svg) Notes:  If you are using a computer equipped with touch-screen or touchpad, you can use gestures instead of the mouse:

 - On the touchscreen, place two fingers on the photo and keep a certain distance, and rotate the two fingers at the same time to rotate the photo.
-- On the touchpad that supports multiple-point touch,  place two fingers on the photo and keep a certain distance, and rotate the two fingers at the same time to rotate the photo.

 ### Set as Wallpaper